annavalentinakatharina/RAG-MAS-Blog-Chatbot/README.md

 ```

 This command starts the telegram chatbot, which can then be accessed via Telegram and used to start the multi-agent-RAG system.
 To stop the running chatbot, use `Ctrl+C` in the CLI.

+When using the chatbot, the bot is started when you first communicate with the chatbot, or, if you have already had a conversation with the bot, using the command `/start`.